-As one of the main problems with respect to youth unemployment, Spain lacks of institutional characteristics for apprenticeship, which ensure a smooth transition from school to work.
-In other words, this part of the Spanish educational system is not connected to the countries' labor market programmes, e.g. the successful workplace training-on-the-job scheme as being implemented for e.g.
+As one of the main problems with respect to youth unemployment, Spain lacks on institutional characteristics for apprenticeship, which ensure a smooth transition from school to work.
+In other words, this part of the Spanish educational system is not connected to the countries' labor market programmes, e.g. the successful workplace training-on-the-job scheme as being implemented for e.g. in Germany (Ryan, 2011).
+On both the local and global levels, policy makers had been already aware of these shortcomings.
+The Spanish government initiated several laws besides the RDL in order to target the promotion of vocational training under the provision of the education system (Royal-Decree Law 1529/2012) and the stimulation of employers for job creation with respect to young unemployed people simply by associated financial incentives (Royal-Decree Law 4/2013) as reported in Balaram (2014).